-- a lining or paneling on the walls of a room; sometimes, specif., such a paneling on the lower part of the walls only
+- a lining or paneling, usually of wood, on the walls of a room; now, usually, a wood paneling on the lower part of the walls only

-- the lower part of the walls of a room when having a finish different from the upper part
+- the lower part of the walls of a room when finished differently from the upper part

 - A facing or paneling, usually of wood, applied to the walls of a room.

 - The lower part of an interior wall when finished in a material different from that of the upper part.

 Origin of wainscotMiddle English from Middle Dutch waghenscot perhaps waghen, wagen wagon (from the quality of wood used for carriagework) ; see wagon . scot partition ; see skeud- in Indo-European roots.

 (third-person singular simple present wainscots, present participle wainscotting, simple past and past participle wainscotted)

 - To decorate a wall with a wainscot.

 From Middle Low German wagenschot, assumed to be from wagen (“wagon") + schot, believed to mean “partition".